Angami Baptist Church Council: Church and State

 The ABCC is not against the political aspirations of the Naga people but, with the NBCC, the ABCC is against and will oppose the unbiblical ideologies and means to attain those aspirations.
-Affirming the State-Church separation, the ABCC resolved not to participate in state/political group sponsored programs that undermines the State-Church separation.
+Affirming the State-Church separation, the ABCC resolved not to participate in state/political group sponsored programs that undermine the State-Church separation.

 Missions and affiliated organizations

 Mission Department

 The Mission Department was established in 1980.
 At present the Council has 41 Missionaries and 20 Native Evangelists serving in different fields.